kubernetes-go/getting-started/guide/content/applications/dns-server/_index.en.md

   namespace: kube-system
 data:
   custom.server: |
-    prod.local:53 {
+    foo-bar-local.com:53 {
        errors
        cache 30
        forward .
 192.168.5.202
     }
 ```
   {{% notice style="tip" %}}
-this means all requestes to domain `prod.local` will query the dns record from server `192.168.5.202`. `prod.local` can be replaced bu your customerize domian.
+this means all requestes to domain `foo-bar-local.com` will query the dns record from server `192.168.5.202`. `foo-bar-local.com` can be replaced bu your customerize domian.
   {{% /notice %}}

 then try to monitor the logs